Table of Contents

 - Attending workshops is a great way to upskill.

-- You can also take forensic psychology courses and opt for training sessions to build your skills.
+- You can also take forensic psychology courses and attend training sessions to build your skills.

 - Likewise, doing internships and volunteering for research projects will only add value to your resume.

-Take up courses that have a more detailed approach to research methods, theories, and ethics and talk about best practices while offering specializations in the field.
+Take courses with a more detailed approach to research methods, theories, and ethics and talk about best practices while offering specializations in the field.

 There are four steps you can follow to become a successful forensic psychologist-